nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

           y = c(2, 3, 4))
 ```

 The other [Set Operation](https://stat.ethz.ch/R-manual/R-devel/library/base/html/sets.html) functions will be useful at one point for sure.
-Another resource worth mentioning is the [R-bloggers website](https://www.r-bloggers.com/2024/11/the-complete-guide-to-using-setdiff-in-r-examples-and-best-practices/).
+Another resource worth mentioning for this example and in generalis the [R-bloggers website](https://www.r-bloggers.com/2024/11/the-complete-guide-to-using-setdiff-in-r-examples-and-best-practices/).

-For a formal description of functions, you can read [function fundamentals](https://adv-r.hadley.nz/functions.html?q=...#function-fundamentals).
+For a formal description of functions, you can read [Function fundamentals](https://adv-r.hadley.nz/functions.html?q=...#function-fundamentals).
 And now let's see where all these functions come from.

 # R packages